 The Ranger by Monica McCarty – Highland Guard Book Review

-The Ranger by Monica McCarty is the darkest and most emotionally complex novels in the Highland Guard series.
-Centered on Arthur Campbell – a man shaped by secrecy, restraint, and moral conflict – this story blends historical romance with espionage and the quiet cost of loyalty.
+The Ranger by Monica McCarty is centered on Arthur Campbell – a man shaped by secrecy, restraint, and moral conflict – this story blends historical romance with espionage and the quiet cost of loyalty.
 Unlike the earlier books in the series, The Ranger, by Monica McCarty, leans heavily into undercover danger and emotional isolation, making it an intense read best suited for reader who enjoy darker Highland romance with high personal stakes.

 Want to read or listen along?
 The Ranger is available in multiple formats, depending on how you prefer to experience the story.

-Get the Ranger by Monica McCarty
+📖 Get the Ranger by Monica McCarty

 If you’re drawn to darker Highland romance with undercover danger, emotional restraint, and high moral stakes, The Ranger may be the most intense book in the Highland Guard series.